Pomax/node-flickrapi/README.md

 # Compiling the client-side library

-You can run the `node compile` command to (re)generate a flickrapi.js client-side library, in the `browser` directory.
-This generates a sparse library that will not tell you what's wrong when things go wrong, and won't check whether or not the arguments you're passing fulfill the method requirements.
+You can run the `node compile` command to (re)generate a flickrapi.js client-side library, saved to the `browser` directory.
+This generates a sparse library that will let you call all public methods (but currently not any method that requires read-private, write, or delete permissions), but will not tell you what's wrong when errors occur.

-If you need this information, `node compile dev` will generate a flickrapi.dev.js library that has all the information needed while developing.
-Simply replace this with the flickrapi.js library in production.
+If you need this information, `node compile dev` will generate a flickrapi.dev.js library that has all the information needed for developing work; simply use this during development and use the flickrapi.js library in production.

-Note that `node compile` (with or without `dev`) will also generate a minified library.
-For dev work, there's not much point in using this, but for production the size reduction that the minified version brings is probably worth it.
+Note that no `min` version is generated; For development there is no sense in using one, and the savings on the production version are too small to matter (it's only 10kb smaller).
+If you server can serve content gzipped, the minification will have no effect on the gzipped size anyway (using gzip, the plain library is ~4.5kb, with the dev version being ~30kb).